SargeJoseph/content-ops-starter/content/pages/blog/what-is-a-design-system.md

 isFeatured: false
 isDraft: false
 seo:
-  metaTitle: What is a Design System
+  metaTitle: What is a Security Automation System
   metaDescription: You can add the excerpt and main keywords of your blog post here.
   socialImage: /images/abstract-feature3.svg
   type: Seo